brawn-power/api-code-test/README.md

 ## Overview

 Users would like to be able to track their workout progress over time.
-We need to create a new API endpoint that surfaces up volume (`reps` * `weight`) per workout session of the authenticated user, and ordered by the latest workout session first.
+We need to create a new API endpoint to enable our mobile app to consume the data and show a graph.
+The endpoint should return volume (`reps` * `weight`) per workout session.
+The data should be restricted to the authenticated user.
+It should be ordered by the latest workout session first.
 The data should be paginated for performance reasons.

 ## Data Structure

-- `workouts`: Contains high-level data about workouts.
-- `workout_sessions`: Contains high-level data about workout sessions.
+- `workout_sessions`: Contains high-level data about workout sessions, such as when it occurred and which user it belongs to.
 - `sets`: Contains set-level data, including the number of reps, lift ID, weight, and workout session ID.
 - `lifts`: Contains data about the lifts performed.